History of the Jews in Sweden: Contemporary Jewish population of Sweden

 There is no ethnic registration in Sweden, so the Jewish population can only be roughly estimated.
 The Official Council of Swedish Jewish Communities' estimation is that about 20,000 pass the halakhic criteria.
 Of those about 7,000 are members of a congregation.
+As of 2023, the World Jewish Congress estimated that there are 15,000 Jews in Sweden.
 There are five Jewish congregations in Sweden: Stockholm (about 4500 members), Gothenburg (about 1000 members), Malmö (about 500 members), Northwest Scania (about 100 members) and Norrköping (formally independent but administered as part of the Stockholm congregation due to its small size).
 Smaller organized Jewish communities are also found in Uppsala, Lund, Borås and Västerås.
 Synagogues can be found in Stockholm (which has two Orthodox and one Conservative synagogue), Gothenburg (an Orthodox and a Conservative synagogue), Malmö (an Orthodox and an egalitarian synagogue), Helsingborg (an Orthodox synagogue), and in Norrköping (a Conservative synagogue, although the Norrköping community is too small to perform regular services).
 The Stockholm community also boasts a primary school, kindergarten, library, a bi-monthly publication (Judisk Krönika) and a weekly Jewish radio program.